dorjeduck/mostring/README.md

 # MoString 🔥

-This repository explores string concatenation in Mojo and strategies for performance optimization.
+This repository explores string concatenation in [Mojo](https://docs.modular.com/mojo) and strategies for performance optimization.
 We introduced `MoString`, a simple wrapper around the standard Mojo `String` struct that features a custom in-place addition operator (`__iadd__`).
 It primarily enhances performance by employing a pre-allocation memory strategy, akin to what is used in various `StringBuilder` implementations.

 We invite everyone interested to contribute different implementations of efficient string concatenation to this repository.
 Our aim is to build this repository into a valuable resource that could lead to a proposal for the Mojo standard library.
 Ideally, this repo will eventually render itself obsolete 🔥.

 ## Demo

-This demo aims to highlight the memory management of MoString:
+This demo aims to highlight the memory management of `MoString`:

 - The capacity (allocated memory) increases only when necessary.
 - Use the `optimize_memory` method to minimize the allocated memory to what's needed (`capacity=size`).